amanzi/amanzi/doc/input_spec/AmanziInputSpec-v1.2.1-draft.rst

    * [U] `"Use Picard`" [bool]: Use the Picard solver to find a good initial guess for the steady state solver. (default: `"false`")

   * [SU] `"Transient`" [list] - A time-accurate evolution is desired

    * [SU] `"Start`" [double] Start time for integration (if a steady mode exists then this time must equal the steady end time) (S: Optional)

+   * [SU] `"End`" [double]: End of integration period

+   * [SU] `"Initial Time Step`" [double] The intitial time step for the transient calculation.
+(S: If unspecified, Amanzi will compute this value based on numerical stability limitations, scaled by the parameter `"Initial Time Step Multiplier`")

+   * [S] `"Initial Time Step Multiplier`" [double] (Optional) If internally computed time step used, it will be scaled by this factor (default value: 1)

+   * [S] `"Maximum Time Step Size`" [double]: The maximum time step size allowed.

+   * [S] `"Maximum Time Step Change`" [double]: The maximum allowed increase in successive time steps.

+   * [S] `"Maximum Cycle Number`" [double]: The maximum allowed cycle number.

+  * [SU] `"Transient with Static Flow`" [list] - The flow field is static so no flow solver is called during time stepping.
+During initialization the flow field is set in one of two ways: (1) A constant Darcy velocity is specified in the initial condition; (2) Boundary conditions for the flow    (e.g., pressure), along with the initial condition for the pressure field are used to solve for the
+    Darcy velocity.
+At present this mode only supports the "Single Phase" flow model.

+   * [SU] `"Start`" [double] Start time for integration (if a steady mode exists then this time must equal the steady end time) (S: Optional)